jonathanmorales990/webpack4-for-react16/README.md

-# Webpack4 configuration to React16
+# Webpack4 configuration to React16 with SASS

 To start the webpack in server and dev mode use: